pewpewlive/ppl-docs/docs/Other/level-design-principles.md

 ## General guidelines

 - Gameplay is king.
+- To be consistent with the rest of the game:
   - Prefer procedurally generated graphics over manually created graphics.
   - Prefer angular designs instead of curved designs.
   - Prefer abstract designs over realistic designs.

 ## Gameplay advice